mlava/better-tasks/README.md

 ### Confirm Before Spawning Next Task
 If enabled, shows a confirmation dialog (“Spawn next occurrence?”) when you complete a recurring TODO.

+### First day of the week
+Tells Recurring Tasks which weekday your graph treats as the start of the week (matches Roam’s regional preference).
+Weekly rules that span multiple days or intervals (e.g., `every 2 weeks on Sat & Sun`, `Mon-Fri`) interpret ranges using this anchor.
+Default is **Monday**.

 ---

 ## 🧩 Pills and Menus